-When the test results are received, the Worker records the information on the appropriate RAPIDS screen and may complete form WT-3B, the Aptitude/Interest Chart, identifying the participant's aptitudes and the aptitude/interest matches.
+When the test results are received, the Worker records the information on the appropriate RAPIDS screen.
 An interview is scheduled with the client as soon as possible, to discuss the test results.
-At this interview, the client is provided with a copy of the Aptitude/Interest Chart as well as a copy of the Occupational Family Recommendations.
+At this interview, the client may be provided with a copy of the test results.
+Staff may contact the Department of Education Assessment Specialist for questions or help in evaluating the results of TABE, CASAS, Learning Needs Screening, or Work Keys.
+Special attention should be paid to the recommendations made by the Assessment Specialist on page 4 of the Learning Needs Screening for possible referral to programs and services.